SPIRITUAL CHRISTIAN

 PROJECTING EGO IN THE WORLDLY ILLUSION

-Although God is Spirit, God has a consciousness of self, and a beingness or Divine nature; this union of self-identity and beingness is the personal consciousness of Divine Life in Itself.
+Although God, the Father is Spirit, God has a consciousness of self, and a beingness or Divine nature; this union of self-identity and beingness is the personal consciousness of Divine Life in Itself.
 The union between self-identity and beingness is proper to both the Divine Spirit and the human spirit, although there are distinguishing differences between the two.
 In God, there is a triune or trinitarian spirit.
 A trinitarian spirit means the union of three distinct personalities into one person.
-In the Holy Trinity, there are three distinct personalities which are united as one Divine Being… in the person of Jesus Christ.
+In the Holy Trinity, there are three distinct personalities which are united as one Divine Being in the person of Jesus Christ.

-Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: C:\Users\Rick\Documents\SC Webpapers\Images\Jpegs\3-fold-self-worlds-web.jpg
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: C:\Users\Rick\Documents\SC Webpapers\Images\Jpegs\3-fold-self-worlds-web.jpg

 In the Divine Being, the Holy Trinity, there is nothing which exists in an unrealized state as everything is totally and completely transparent to Itself and within Itself.
 Thus, there is no space in the life of Divinity for unconsciousness or even super-consciousness.
 God’s nature is a personal triune Self-Realization which is one nature of the Father and of the Son and of the Holy Spirit, with each hypostasis (any person of the Holy Trinity) having divinity in its own way, for itself, and for the other hypostases within the Trinity.